tkiat/my-writings-public/blog/software-dev/web/cdn-with-fallback.md

-# How to Use CDN with Local JS and CSS Fallbacks
+# How to Use CDN With Local JS and CSS Fallbacks

 CDN can offer a great cut in delay perceived by a web user by distributing content in many servers across the globe and connects a user to the nearest one.
 However, the downtime of a CDN server might cost a company a fortune.
 It's therefore wise to have a fallback on a CDN asset just in case.